AndreiSorokin/Internet_Store_Redux/README.md

    1. In order to start the project write npm start (yarn start on MAC)
    2. In order to test the application write npm test (yarn test on MAC)

+After users sign up they can see "profile" and "cart" pages in addition to "products" that can be seen by anyone visiting the web site.
 Unauthorizrd users can only access the "products" page, in order to add products to the cart you need to log in first.
 In you don't have an account, you can sign up and you will automatically be redirected to "profile" page.
 Then you need to go to the "products" page, click on a product you would like to add to the cart and cllick "add" button.
 As a logged in user you can also add new products.
 On your "profile" page you can change your information as well as switch role to "admin".
 Afer you have got "admin" you can modify and delete products.
 To do so you need to go to a product page and choose the needed option.